Timur-O/SimplePHPAffiliateRefferalSystem/README.md

     1. The Files - I recommend putting the user dashboard files into the root of the affiliates folder. ie. website.tld/affiliate = user dashboard index page
     2. The Database:
         1. Create the following tables (you can choose different names, but change these in config.php)
-            - "Affiliate" table with the following columns:
+            - "affiliates" table with the following columns:
                 - affiliateID - INT (Foreign Key with the primary key from the table containing login information)
                 - clicks - INT
                 - conversions - INT
                 - commissionBalance - FLOAT
                 - payoutEmail - TEXT
-            - "Conversions" table with the following columns:
+            - "conversions" table with the following columns:
                 - affiliate - INT (Foreign Key with affiliateID from Affiliates table)
                 - date - DATE
                 - type - TEXT
                 - commissionAmount - FLOAT
                 - approved - TINYINT (0 = false, NOT 0 = true)
-            - "Payouts" table with the following columns:
+            - "payouts" table with the following columns:
                 - affiliate - INT (foreign key with affiliateID from Affiliates table)
                 - date - DATE
                 - amount - FLOAT